zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

        After that, the T1 regain MCU.

    * - h
      - The VDED pushes the notification message to the queue of S1.
-Notice the thread gets ready to execute right after receiving the notification.
-However, it goes to a pending state because it cannot access the channel since it is still locked.
-At that moment, the T1 thread gets its priority elevated (priority inheritance due to the mutex) to the highest pending thread (caused by channel A unavailability).
-In that case, S1's priority.
-It ensures the T1 will finish the VDED execution as quickly as possible without preemption from threads with priority below the engaged ones.

    * - i
      - VDED finishes the publishing by unlocking channel A.